-7. Therefore, in light of all the above, I am not satisfied that there are any material failures on the part of the company to provide its services to the standard to be reasonably expected by the average person.
+7. Therefore, in conclusion, I am not satisfied that there are any material failures on the part of the company to provide its services to the standard to be reasonably expected by the average person.
 Consequently, in the absence of any material failures on the part of the company (in its capacity as a water retailer), I find that I am unable to uphold the customer's claim for redress.